PrateekSane/2x2-Rubiks-Cube-Solver/README.md

 Inspired by project in MIT 6.006.
 Created from scratch uniquely.

 ## Cube format
-**Created the cube API from scratch.** Each of the 6 sides has 4 different squares resulting in 24 squares.
+**Created the cube API, Algorithm, and GUI from scratch.** Each of the 6 sides has 4 different squares resulting in 24 squares.
 Furthermore, there are a total of 8 corner pieces that make up the cube, each of which has 3 orientations and therefore goes along with the 24 squares.

 I defined each of the 24 subsections of each side as a string with 'xyz' as the format where x is the color immediately facing and the y and z go in clockwise order around the cube for that corner.